ModelEngineering/SBMLLint/README.md

 or ``python setup_tellurium.py install`` in the repository.

+1. On Windows:
-1. On Windows, you'll need to find where Windows put the installed tools.
+  1. You'll need to find where Windows put the installed tools.
 An easy way to do this is to look at the messages after ``pip install SBMLLint``.
+  1. Running the SBMLLint tools requires invoking python from the command line using the ``python`` command.
+You may need to create a file ``python.bat`` that points to your python installation.

 ## SBMLLint configuration file
 SBMLLint can optionally be used with a configuration file.
 An example of the file can be found in the SBMLLint ```github``` folder ```SBMLLint/.sbmllint_cfg.yml```.
 This is shown below: